KarkAngelo114/expo-leaflet-navigation-map/README.md

 export default App;
 ```

-You can also pass `themes` props in the component.
+You can also pass `theme` props in the component.
 This will change the appearance of your map by passing 'light' or 'dark' values in the prop.

 ```Javascript